Crispy Braised Chicken Thighs

 I honestly don’t cook a lot from cookbooks, but after I tried Keller’s insanely good Buttermilk Fried Chicken from the book, I tried out a few more of the chicken dishes and fell in love with this one as well.

-These chicken thighs have the crispiest crackliest skin on top, and succulent braised meat in the middle.
+These chicken thighs have the crispiest crackliest skin on top, nearly as crispy as my mega popular Crispy Baked Chicken Wings, but with succulent braised meat in the middle.

 And as far as method goes, it’s straightforward and uncomplicated.
 If you’re looking for a relatively simple but flavorful dish, give this one a try.